Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Abstract

 \section{Abstract}

 Inverse problems constrained by partial differential equations are often ill-conditioned due to noisy and incomplete measured data or inherent non-uniqueness of the problem.
-A prominent example is full waveform inversion, which estimates Earth's subsurface properties by fitting seismic measurements subject to the wave equation, where the ill-conditioning is inherent to noisy, band-limited, finite-aperture measured data and the presence of shadow zones.
+A prominent example is full waveform inversion (FWI), which estimates Earth's subsurface properties by fitting seismic measurements subject to the wave equation, where the ill-conditioning is inherent to noisy, band-limited, finite-aperture measured data and the presence of complex geological structures.
 Casting the inverse problem into a Bayesian framework allows for a more comprehensive description of its solution, where instead of a single estimate, a distribution of plausible solutions---the posterior distribution---characterizes the non-uniqueness and can be sampled to quantify uncertainty.
 However, there is no clear procedure for translating hard physical constraints, such as the wave equation, into prior distributions that are amenable to existing sampling techniques.
-To address this challenge, we perform posterior sampling in the dual space using an augmented Lagrangian formulation, which translates hard constraints into penalties amenable to sampling algorithms, while ensuring their exact satisfaction.
+To address this challenge, we perform posterior sampling in the dual space using an augmented Lagrangian formulation, which translates hard constraints into penalties amenable to sampling algorithms, while enforcing them progressively through the multiplier updates so that they are satisfied in the limit.
 We achieve this by seamlessly integrating the alternating direction method of multipliers (ADMM) with Stein variational gradient descent (SVGD)---a particle-based sampling method---where the constraint is relaxed at each iteration and the multiplier updates progressively enforce constraint satisfaction.
 This enables posterior sampling in the presence of hard constraints while inheriting the favorable conditioning properties of dual-space solvers, where partial constraint relaxation allows productive updates even when the current model is far from the true solution.
-We validate the method on a stylized Rosenbrock conditional inference problem and on frequency-domain full waveform inversion for a Gaussian anomaly model and the Marmousi~II benchmark, demonstrating well-calibrated uncertainty estimates and posterior contraction with increasing data coverage.
+We validate the method on a stylized Rosenbrock conditional inference problem and on frequency-domain FWI for a Gaussian anomaly model and the Marmousi~II benchmark, demonstrating physically consistent uncertainty estimates and posterior contraction with increasing data coverage.